michael-collins/feeling-responsive/collections/_assignments/modeling-objects.md

   block: assignment-a-description
   title: Description
   content: In this exercise, you will practice polygonal modeling fundamentals and
-    will use 3D software to build a polygonal model of the 1927 Kem Weber Airline Chair.
+    will use 3D software to build a polygonal model of three random objects.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives